Invitation to Submit

 Characteristics of a Strong Manuscript

-Before being forwarded for peer review, manuscripts undergo an initial review by the editor who determines their appropriateness for the Journal, using two broad criteria: (a) Does the research focus on a topic or issue related to the content of the Journal? and (b) Is the manuscript a report of empirical research?
+Before being forwarded for peer review, manuscripts undergo an initial review by the editor, who determines their appropriateness for the Journal using three broad criteria: (a) Does the research focus on a topic or issue related to the content of the Journal? (b) Is the manuscript a report of empirical research? and (c) Does an initial review of the quality of the manuscript warrant moving forward to peer review?
 Manuscripts describing program assessments or evaluations will not be forwarded for peer review.
+Please see the latest edition of the Publication Manual of the American Psychological Association (APA) for additional guidance and recommendations for a strong manuscript.

 Reviewers will evaluate manuscripts for acceptance to the Journal along the following lines: